 Here are some pictures of us exploring our outdoor provision.

 On a Monday lunchtime Pyjama Drama delivers drama and play sessions to the children who signed up at the beginning of term.

 Play is an essential part of childhood which develops skills that stay with us for life and Pyjama Drama we're experts in this field!

 The classes they deliver develop communication and language skills, concentration, social and motor skills (and much more!).
 Children are led through magical adventures which allow them to learn about the world in which they live, develop essential life skills, make friends and have fun.

 We were lucky enough to have Pyjama Drama visit us and deliver a session in each class too, watch below to find out more.

-This half term we decided to host a 'Stay and Play' focused on phonics, followed by our a parent workshop.
+During the Autumn term we decided to host a 'Stay and Play' focused on phonics, followed by our a parent workshop.
 This workshop looked at some of the activities you may have seen in school and the 'Stay and Play' gave parents/carers the opportunity to come in and see how hard the children have been working to develop their letter skills.

 All documents we used in the workshop, as well as any resources, are provided below.

 Again, a big thank you to everyone who was able to come along!